2011 New York Jets season: Week 1: vs. Dallas Cowboys

-The Jets trailed 24-10 heading into the 4th quarter.
+On the tenth anniversary of the September 11th attacks, the Jets trailed 24-10 heading into the 4th quarter.
 In the 4th quarter, the Jets scored 17 unanswered points preserving the win for them.
 With the win, the Jets started their season 1–0.

 Week 2: vs. Jacksonville Jaguars

 With the huge win, the Jets improved to 2–0.

 Week 3: at Oakland Raiders

 With the loss, the Jets fell to 2–1.

 Week 4: at Baltimore Ravens

 Hoping to rebound from their Week 3 road loss to the Raiders, the Jets flew to M&T Bank Stadium for a Week 4 Sunday night battle with the Baltimore Ravens, also head coach Rex Ryan's first return to Baltimore since leaving the Ravens following the 2008 season.
 Ryan served as the Ravens' defensive line coach, defensive coordinator, and assistant head coach from the 1999 to 2008 seasons, and was part of their 2000 Super Bowl-winning squad.
 New York trailed early in the first quarter with Ravens linebacker Jameel McClain returning a fumble 6 yards for a touchdown.
 The Jets would respond with running back Joe McKnight returning a kickoff 107 yards for a touchdown.
 Baltimore would regain the lead with kicker Billy Cundiff getting a 38-yard field goal, followed by running back Ray Rice getting a 3-yard touchdown run.
 The Ravens added onto their lead in the second quarter with Cundiff making another 38-yard field goal, followed by linebacker Jarret Johnson returning a fumble 26 yards for a touchdown.
 New York responded with linebacker David Harris returning an interception 36 yards for a touchdown, followed by a 40-yard field goal from kicker Nick Folk.
 Baltimore came right back in the third quarter with cornerback Lardarius Webb returning an interception 73 yards for a touchdown.
 From there, the Ravens' defense prevented any comeback attempt.

 With the loss, the Jets fell to 2–2.